hariclerry/wikimedia-donor-info-system/README.md

 ### App setup and installation

-- Run `git clone https://github.com/hariclerry/wikimedia-donor-info-system.git` to clone the repository.
+- Run `git clone https://github.com/hariclerry/wikimedia-donor-info-system.git` in the terminal to clone the repository.
-- Cd into the `wikimedia-donor-info-system` directory
+- Change directory into the `wikimedia-donor-info-system` directory

 ### Database and Configuration